 (Adj./Noun) Refers to the sexual orientation of women who are emotionally, sexually, and/or romantically attracted to women.
 Learn More

 (Adj.)
-Describes a person who experiences emotional, romantic, and/or physical attraction to persons of all gender identities and gender expressions.
-An alternative to bisexual, which evokes the idea of an attraction to only two genders.
+A person who is pansexual is capable of experiencing emotional, romantic, and/or physical attraction to persons of all gender identities and gender expressions.
 Learn More

 (Adj.)
 Alternative term to LGBTQ+.
 An umbrella term for anyone who does not identify as heterosexual.
 Historically a negative term and insult, queer is being reclaimed by many LGBTQ+ people—particularly youth—as a source of pride and political identity.
 The term is valued by some for its defiance, by some because it can be inclusive of the entire community, and by others who find it to be an appropriate term to describe their more fluid identities.
 “Queer” is still disliked by some people in the LGBTQ+ community and its use by straight people can be considered offensive.
 Due to its varying meanings, this word should only be used when self-identifying or quoting someone who self-identifies as queer (i.e. “My cousin identifies as queer.”)
 Learn More